thetoonsofjosh/thetoonsofjosh.github.io/README.md

 http://thetoonsofjosh.github.io

 Heads up, You are also be able to run this site using xampp without the site itself!
 Here's how you do it.

+- Download the project as a zip (Click code, then Download ZIP).
+- Extract the file, and rename thetoonsofjosh.github.io-master to htdocs.
+- Download XAMPP and turn on Apache.
+- Remove the old htdocs folder in C:/xampp and add the new htdocs folder you renamed.
+- Then go to localhost or 127.0.0.1, and you should see the website.